A Graduated Approach

 EHC Plans must be reviewed at least annually.
 Reviews should be carried out using person-centred planning principles and must focus on the child or young person’s progress towards achieving the outcomes specified in the EHC plan.
-The specific requirements of conducting an Annual Review are laid out in the Guidance for Annual Review - Early Years and School-Age.
+The specific requirements of conducting an Annual Review are laid out in the Guidance for Annual Review.

 Annual review documents specifically for young people of 16 years and over are available on the Preparing for Adulthood page.